IghodaloEllis/Uzazi/README.md

 ![UZAZI LOGO]((https://github.com/IghodaloEllis/Uzazi/blob/main/images/uzazilgo.jpg)?raw=true "Title")

 # The Manual
+ Will be building this with the help of AI but contributors are welcome.
+Not all libraries and frameworks listed will be used but leaving it open for contributors.
 ## AI-Powered Personalized Learning Platform
 ### Problem
 Traditional education systems often struggle to cater to the diverse learning styles and paces of individual students.